docker/docs/ee/docker-ee/ubuntu.md

 >
 > Docker Engine - Community users should go to
 [Get Docker Engine - Community for Ubuntu](/install/linux/docker-ce/ubuntu.md) **instead of this topic**.
+{: .important}

+## Prerequisites

-Confirm that all prerequisites are met before installing Docker Engine - Enterprise on Ubuntu {: .important}
+Confirm that all prerequisites are met before installing Docker Engine - Enterprise on Ubuntu.

 The product URL associated with your trial or subscription is required to install Docker Engine - Enterprise, which can be attained using the following procedure (note that these instructions apply to Docker on Ubuntu and for Docker on Linux, which includes access to Docker Engine - Enterprise for all Linux distributions):